anewgithubname/MATH10017/README.md

 # MATH10017
 Algorithms and Programming in C(++) and R

-TL,DR; This unit teaches features of C, R and some C++ programming languages and is an introductory unit of computer science and basics of programming language.
+TL,DR; This unit teaches features of C, R and C++ programming languages and is an introductory unit of computer science and basics of programming language.

 **Lecturer**: Song Liu (song.liu@bristol.ac.uk)